Health Care Access

 The data

-When the Affordable Care Act was passed in 2010, its goal was to expand health insurance coverage by making it more affordable to more people.
+Affordable Care Act (ACA) was passed in 2010, its goal was to expand health insurance coverage by making it more affordable to more people.
 Many aspects of the program were implemented in 2014, including the establishment of health insurance marketplaces and the optional expansion of Medicaid eligibility.

-Texas has had the highest percentage of residents without health insurance among all states in the U.S. each year for the last decade.
-In 2019, 18.4% of Texans didn’t have health insurance, double the U.S rate for that year.
-Not only is the uninsured rate in Texas nine points above the national rate, it is also four points above Oklahoma, the state with the second highest uninsured rate in the U.S.
+Texas has had the highest percentage of residents without health insurance among all states in the U.S. each year since at least 2010.
+In 2023, 16% of Texans didn’t have health insurance, double the U.S rate for that year.
+Not only is the uninsured rate in Texas eight points above the national rate, it is also five points above Georgia, the state with the second highest uninsured rate in the U.S.

 Uninsured Rate for Nonelderly Residents

-Another important measure of health care coverage is the uninsured rate for the nonelderly population — residents who are younger than 65 years old and not eligible for Medicare.
+Another important measure of health care coverage is the uninsured rate for the nonelderly population — defined as residents younger than 65 years old who are not eligible for Medicare.
+As of 2023, over 1.17 million individuals under 65 in the Houston region were uninsured, with Harris County alone being home to nearly 1 million.

 To learn about uninsured rates specifically for children, visit our Maternal and Child Health page.